BrodieRobertson/libgdx-starter-project/README.md

 + Can you add x feature that I need for my game?

-Short answer no, long answer is it specific to your game or is it a general feature that is used by many if not all games.
-If it's not then I'm more than willing to consider it, if it is then no, then I direct you back to my short answer.
+Short answer no, long answer, is it specific to your game or is it a general feature that is used by many if not all games.
+If it's not specific to your game then I'm more than willing to consider it, if it is then I direct you back to my short answer.

 + Why implement a new Screen hierarchy when you could just use Scene2D?